peap/peap/README.md

 This is the *README* for PEAP, an upcoming app for Raspberry Pi...

-Code looks like this is markdown...
+Code looks like this in markdown...

     DEFINE DATA
     LOCAL
     *